piotrmurach/tty/README.md

   table << ['a1', 'a2'] << ['b1', 'b2']  # chain rows assignment

   table.each { |row| ... }  # iterate over rows
-  table[i, j]               # return element at row(i) and column(j)
-  table.row(i) { ... }      # return array for row(i)
+  table.each_with_index     # iterate over each element with row and column index table[i, j]               # return element at row(i) and column(j) table.row(i) { ... }      # return array for row(i)
   table.column(j) { ... }   # return array for column(j)